Rueangsak/react_qrcode_generation_scanner/README.md

 # user-side scan
-Use a senior project
+Use a senior project.
 Getting Started with Create React App
-In the project directory, you can run: `npm start`
+In the project directory, you can run:
+`npm start`